+Additional policy wording should also ensure that the functional links of The Mens SAC and Ebernoe Common SAC supported by the parish are not degraded from inappropriate development, as per the Sussex Bat Protocol.
+Policy CRAN7: Air Quality N/A Policy requires development to have no unacceptable risks to air quality.
+No Likely Significant Effect.
+Screened out.
 This is a positive environmental policy and as such there are no impact pathways to European sites.
-Policy CRAN15: Soil Quality and Contamination N/A Policy requires development to cause a deterioration to soil quality or increase the risk of soil erosion.
+Policy CRAN8: Water Quality N/A Policy requires development to cause no deterioration to water quality.
 No Likely Significant Effect.
 Screened out.
 This is a positive environmental policy and as such there are no impact pathways to European sites.
-Policy CRAN16: Energy Efficiency and Design N/A Policy encourages development to achieve the highest levels of sustainable design (i.e. through the use of renewable energy and reducing water consumption).
+Policy CRAN9: Soil Quality and Erosion N/A soil quality or increase the risk of soil erosion.
 No Likely Significant Effect.
 Screened out.
 This is a positive environmental policy and as such there are no impact pathways to European sites.
-Policy CRAN17: Local Green Spaces N/A Policy safeguards local green spaces from development.
+Policy CRAN10: Energy Efficiency and Design N/A Policy encourages development to achieve the highest levels of sustainable design (i.e. through the use of renewable energy and reducing water consumption).
 No Likely Significant Effect.
 Screened out.
 This is a positive environmental policy and as such there are no impact pathways to European sites.
-Policy CRAN18: Residential Gardens and Amenity Space N/A Policy safeguards residential gardens and amenity space from development.
+Policy CRAN11: Cranleigh Area of Strategic Visual Importance N/A development set within Area of Strategic Visual Importance.
 No Likely Significant Effect.
 Screened out.
+This is a development management policy relating to impacts to the Area of Strategic Visual Importance.
+It does not identify any location, type or quantum of development.
+There are no impact pathways to European sites.
+Policy CRAN12: Local Green Spaces N/A development.
+No Likely Significant Effect.
+Screened out.
 This is a positive environmental policy and as such there are no impact pathways to European sites.

-Policy CRAN19: Flood Risk and Drainage N/A Policy ensures development provides adequate drainage design to avoid impacts from flooding.
+Policy CRAN13: Residential Gardens and Amenity Space N/A Policy safeguards residential gardens and amenity space from development.
 No Likely Significant Effect.
 Screened out.
 This is a positive environmental policy and as such there are no impact pathways to European sites.
-Policy CRAN20: Transport and Movement N/A Policy ensures residential development is accompanied by appropriate infrastructure and promotes walking routes.
+Policy CRAN14: Flood Risk and Drainage N/A Policy ensures development provides adequate drainage design to avoid impacts from flooding.
 No Likely Significant Effect.
 Screened out.
+This is a positive environmental policy and as such there are no impact pathways to European sites.
+Policy CRAN15: Transport and Movement N/A Policy ensures residential development is accompanied by appropriate infrastructure and promotes walking routes.
+No Likely Significant Effect.
+Screened out.
 This is a development management policy relating to the provision of infrastructure.
 It does not identify any location, type or quantum of development.
 There are no impact pathways to European sites.
-Policy CRAN21: Residential Parking N/A Policy ensures that residential development provides an adequate amount of off-street parking.
+Policy CRAN16: Residential Parking N/A Policy ensures that residential development provides an adequate amount of off-street parking.
 No Likely Significant Effect.
 Screened out.
 This is a development management policy relating to the provision of off-street parking.
 It does not identify any location, type or quantum of development.
 There are no impact pathways to European sites.
-Policy CRAN22: Telecommunications N/A Policy ensures that infrastructure for telecommunications it is of a scale and design appropriate to local setting.
+Policy CRAN17: Water Supply and Wastewater Infrastructure N/A Policy ensures the water supply and wastewater infrastructure is provide and designed appropriately.
 No Likely Significant Effect.
 Screened out.
-This is a development management policy relating to the provision of telecommunication infrastructure.
-It does not identify any location, type or quantum of development.
-There are no impact pathways to European sites.
-Policy CRAN23: Water Supply and Wastewater Infrastructure N/A Policy ensures the water supply and wastewater infrastructure is provide and designed appropriately.
-No Likely Significant Effect.
-Screened out.
 This is a development management policy relating to the provision of water and wastewater treatment.
 It does not identify any location, type or quantum of development.
 There are no impact pathways to European sites.
-Policy CRAN24: Heritage Assets N/A Policy ensures that local herniate assets are safeguarded from inappropriate development.
-No Likely Significant Effect.
-Screened out.
-This is a development management policy relating to the safeguarding of heritage assets.
-It does not identify any location, type or quantum of development.
-There are no impact pathways to European sites.

-4. Conclusion
+5. Conclusion